assarbad/build-asuswrt-merlin/README.md

 Any non-empty value for `USE_SUDO` can be used and you can of course also export it up front, instead of prepending it to the command line.

+### Special syntax for prerequisites

+In order to have the script install all the prerequisites using `apt-get`, use the following method:

+* `./ubuntu-build-image --prereq` (or `-P`)

+Please note that this requires you to be a sudoer.
+Usually that means you need to be a member of the group `sudo` on `.deb`-based distros or `wheel` on `.rpm`-based distros.

 ## Usage on Ubuntu

 ### Preparation